chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

         public void DiscardDemo()
         {
             var (_, _, length, _) = GetDetails("My string"); //Here I'm only interested in length, so I DISCARD other values var isTooLong = length > 100; //this works, obviously.
 BUT _ cannot be used anymore to retrieve values
-        }
+            //string something = _.ToString(); //DOES NOT work. _ is write-only & non-usable otherwise
+            _ = isTooLong.ToString(); //This works fine.
+This is again reuse of discard }
         //If you have your own _ variable for real use, be careful not to confuse the two! public void DiscardAndLocalVariableDemo()